hashicorp/packer/website/source/docs/templates/user-variables.html.markdown

 layout: "docs"
 page_title: "User Variables in Templates"
 description: |-
   User variables allow your templates to be further configured with variables from the command-line, environmental variables, or files.
 This lets you parameterize your templates so that you can keep secret tokens, environment-specific data, and other types of information out of your templates.
-This maximizes the portablility and shareability of the template.
+This maximizes the portability and shareability of the template.
 ---

 # User Variables